Skip to content

 How the payment is recorded in MYOB

-When you set up online invoice payments, you'll set a Payment account and Fee account.
-These are ledger accounts in your MYOB software that take care of the accounting side of your online payments and fees.
+When you set up online payments, you'll set a Payment category and Fee category.
+These are categories in your MYOB software that take care of the accounting side of the online payments you receive and any fees you pay.

-When a payment is made, the required transactions are automatically recorded in MYOB using these accounts.
-Then when the funds are settled into your actual bank account, this flows through to your MYOB business in your bank feeds and it'll be automatically matched.
+When a payment is made, the required transactions are automatically recorded in MYOB using these categories.
+Then when the funds are settled into your actual bank account, this flows through to your MYOB business in your bank feeds and it'll be automatically matched based on the Payment category and Fee category you've specified.

 This is known in MYOB Business as auto-reconciliation because it automates the entire payment process.